thetarnav/glitched-writer/README.md

  * The shape of one character:
  * span.gw-char (and .gw-finished when finish typing)
  * 	span.gw-ghosts
- * 	span.gw-letter (also .gw-glitched when it is a "glitched" char.)
+ * 	span.gw-letter (also .gw-glitched when it is glitched.)
  * 	span.gw-ghosts
  */
 ```